-Houston, Texas September 9, 2002 CERTIFICATION PURSUANT TO 18 U.S.C.
+CERTIFICATION PURSUANT TO 18 U.S.C.
 SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Current Report of Meritage Corporation (the "Company") on Form 8-K dated July 12, 2002, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Steven J. Hilton, Co-Chief Executive Officer of the Company certify, to the extent required by applicable law, pursuant to 18 U.S.C. ss.
-1350, as adopted pursuant to ss.
-906 of the Sarbanes-Oxley Act of 2002, that to my knowledge:
+In connection with the Current Report of Meritage Corporation (the "Company") on Form 8-K/A No. 2 dated July 12, 2002, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Steven J. Hilton, Co-Chief Executive Officer of the Company certify, to the best of my knowledge, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or $15\,(d)$ of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.